-- 118. The expiration dates for FDA-approved drugs are based on rigorous testing in a controlled and regulated environment.
-The same testing is not performed on compounded drugs, resulting in an unacceptable risk that the drug may be degraded and sub-potent by the time it is used, and unable to perform its designated anesthetic function. - 119.
-According to the March 10, 2014 affidavit of MDOC attorney Jim Norris and records from PCCA, the batch of pentobarbital sodium API held by MDOC has an expiration date of May 20, 2015.
-The risk of sub-potency and/or degradation of the API (and ultimately of any pentobarbital compounded therefrom) is greatly increased when a drug has passed its expiration date. - 120.
+- 119. The expiration dates for FDA-approved drugs are based on rigorous testing in a controlled and regulated environment.
+The same testing is not performed on compounded drugs, resulting in an unacceptable risk that the drug may be degraded and sub-potent by the time it is used, and unable to perform its designated anesthetic function. - 120.
+According to the March 10, 2014 affidavit of MDOC attorney Jim Norris and records from PCCA, the batch of pentobarbital sodium API held by MDOC has an expiration date of May 20, 2015 34 days from the filing of this Complaint. - 121.
 Even a small level of contamination or small deviation in the preparation process will, over time, lead to increasing deterioration of the quality of the batch.
 Because the MDOC's batch of pentobarbital is at the brink of its expiration date, a small problem with the initial preparation may well have progressed, over time, into a severe problem that will cause an anomaly or botch.
-Any contamination, sub-potency, or super-potency in the original preparation may be enhanced as the batch ages closer to its expiration date.

-121. Other records provided by MDOC indicate that the vecuronium bromide possessed by the Defendants will expire on October 1, 2015, and the potassium chloride possessed by the Defendants will expire on September 1, 2015.
+Any contamination, sub-potency, or super-potency in the original preparation may be enhanced as the batch ages closer to its expiration date. - 122.
+Other records provided by MDOC indicate that the vecuronium bromide possessed by the Defendants will expire on October 1, 2015, and the potassium chloride possessed by the Defendants will expire on September 1, 2015.